 Here are 7 tips from the insiders on how to be a great customer:

 We all know that tried and true golden rule of treating others as you wish to be treated.
 When dealing with customer service, remember that they have the ability to help solve your problems.
 They want to help you, so be sure to remember you’re dealing with a real person who deserves the same respect you seek.

 2. Allow yourself to be surprised.

 Don’t go into a situation having already decided how things are going to go.
 If you heard that someone had a negative experience, still allow yourself to be open to the idea you could have a different experience.
 You never know why someone had a bad experience, so don’t let their experience dictate yours.
-We celebrate in our ability to delight our customers every day.
+We celebrate our ability to delight our customers every day.
 And customers appreciate this.
 In fact, we’re pretty proud that our team has a 100% customer satisfaction rating for the past three weeks (and a 98+% rating for the month prior).

 3. Have patience.

 Keep in mind that customer service teams are generally outnumbered.
 A company may have a small customer service team with lots of customers who need help.
-If you don’t heard from them seconds or even minutes after reaching out, give it time.
+If you don’t hear from them seconds or even minutes after reaching out, give it time.
 I can promise you that most aren’t ignoring you – they are as anxious to help you as you are anxious to get answers.
 Give them the chance to solve the issue for you.
 Smart companies will create a process that sets expectations.
-For example, when you submit a customer support ticket on crowdSPRING, we always answer right away to let you know that we received it and that our team will be in touch shortly.
+For example, when you submit a customer support ticket on crowdspring, we always answer right away to let you know that we received it and that our team will be in touch shortly.

 4. Read the fine print (and the bold print).